torvalds/linux/Documentation/admin-guide/pm/suspend-flows.rst

 :ref:`standby <standby>` sleep states.

 The :ref:`suspend-to-RAM <s2ram>` and :ref:`standby <standby>` sleep states
-cannot be implemented without platform support and the difference between them boils down to the platform-specific actions carried out by the suspend and resume hooks that need to be provided by the platform driver to make them available.
+cananalt be implemented without platform support and the difference between them boils down to the platform-specific actions carried out by the suspend and resume hooks that need to be provided by the platform driver to make them available.
 Apart from that, the suspend and resume code flows for these sleep